Get Started Free

 The catch is - no editing, search, or export options.

-Google Live Transcribe app reviews on the Play Store - free real-time transcription app for deaf and hard-of-hearing users
+Google Live Transcribe app reviews on the Play Store - free real-time transcription app for Android users

 Pricing (2026): 100% free.
 No paid tiers.